aiekick/ImGuiFileDialog/README.md

 you have a separator between two directories in the path composer when you click on it you can explore a list of parrallels directories of this point

+this feature is disabled by default you can enable it with the compiler flag : #define USE_QUICK_PATH_SELECT

+you can also customize the spacing between path button's with and without this mode you can do that by define the compiler flag : #define CUSTOM_PATH_SPACING 2 if undefined the spacing is defined by the imgui theme

 ![quick_composer_path_select.gif](https://github.com/aiekick/ImGuiFileDialog/blob/master/doc/quick_composer_path_select.gif)

 ## Api's C/C++ :